 - Thread a thin needle with about 20 inches of matching cotton thread.
 Make a knot at one end of the thread.
 Applique stitches are made with one strand.

 - Starting with a shape in the bottom layer, bring the needle up through the back of the quilt block, its tip emerging a tiny bit to the inside of the marked fold line of the motif.

 - Use the tip of the needle to fold under the seam allowance at the spot where the needle emerged, taking care to hide the mark under the fold.

 - Hold the fold in place with your fingers and insert the needle back into the fabric, right next to the place where it emerged.
 Keep moving, bringing the needle back up and catching a couple of threads on the now-folded seam allowance ahead of the first stitch.

 - Tug the thread slightly to make your stitches disappear into the background and edge of the motif.

 - Continue folding and sewing your way all around the shape.
 When you reach the end, take the needle through the background and make a small stitch, leaving a loop.
 Thread the needle through the loop and pull to create a knot.
 Clip excess thread.

 - Applique remaining motifs to the background, working forwards in the design.

-- Option: When the block is complete, some quilters like to cut away excess fabric, leaving only the top layer and a 1/2" (or so) rim of fabric around the shapes on the reverse side of the block.
-Take care not to cut through the top layer of your block.
+- Option: When the block is complete, some quilters like to cut away excess fabric, leaving only the top layer and roughly a 1/2-inch rim of fabric around the shapes on the reverse side of the block.
+Take care that you do not cut through the top layer of your block.